EthanWoe/A-Month-Of-Lunches/powershell/4th_edition/chapter4/overview.md

 ---

 ### 7. Make a new folder (aka directory) using the New-Item cmdlet with the name of MyFolder1.
-Then do it again and call it MyFolder2.
+Then do it again and call it MyFolder2, put this in the first folder.
 Use Help if you’re not familiar with New-Item.

 **Answer:**
 * I typed in ```help new-item``` For step one after reading i created a foolder using ```New-item -ItemType Directory -Name Myfolder1```